 - Wide-mouth mason jars are easy to pack, but any type of jar will work.

 - A standard shallow frame is about the right height for a pint mason jar, which makes the entire process easier.
+You can just cut parallel slices as wide as the jar.
+For the nicest cuts, use dental floss.

 - Before you start, all jars and lids should be clean and dry.